centrifuge/pod/testworld/Readme.md

 - At the start of the each test run a test config is loaded for the required Ethereum network(eg: Rinkeby or local).
 The host configs are defined based on this.
 - The test initialisation also ensures that geth is running in the background and require smart contracts are migrated for the network.
 - Refer `park_test.go` for a simple starting point to define your own simulations/tests.
+- Plus points if you write a test with a scenario that matches a scene in Westworld with node names matching the characters ;)